QwertyQwh/Unity-Code-Sample/README.md

 # Unity-Code-Sample

-The AI,Level,BattleSimulator,and widget folder are for editor tools.
+The AI, Level, BattleSimulator, and widget folders are for editor tools.

-tHE Achievement and Adventure folder are for runtime modules and UI monobehaviors.
+ The Achievements and Adventure folders are for runtime modules and UI monobehaviorss.